Managing relationships with others is the fourth pillar of Emotional Intelligence or EI.

 Managing relationships is a deliberate & conscious creative act

-The key things with managing relationships is that word managing.
+The key thing with managing relationships is that word “managing.”

 You need to actively manage things.
-You need to manage the connections you make then you need to manage your contribution the quality of that connection.
+You need to manage the connections you make then you need to manage your contribution to the quality of those connections.

 Effectively managing relationships doesn’t happen entirely magically.
 Good situations need to remain good.
 Poor situations rarely fix themselves spontaneously.